 That way, they can instantly see all the projects in the pipeline.
 You don’t have to forward hundreds of emails relevant to the business.

 You should also handle any email on a transferable business account rather than your personal Gmail.
 It’s beneficial for customer service issues and similar communications.

 To avoid losing big, you need to know what your website is worth.
 Before you pull the trigger and sell your website, you should have a rough idea of what it could bring in.

 Typically the value lies in a range between 15–30 times your monthly profit (or 1–3 times your annual profit).
 Generally, you can calculate this number using the average over the last 12 months.

-The average price for websites sold in 2015 ranged from 2.2 to 2.9 times, depending on the industry.
+The average price for websites sold ranged from 2.2 to 2.9 times, depending on the industry.

 For the individual site, there are other factors, such as the expected longevity of sales, traffic sources, expenses, amount of work required, and so on.